NRCHKB/NRCHKB.github.io/content/wiki/service/battery/index.md

 ### Characteristic Properties

-Use the following JSON in your Battery Characteristic Properties so that the Home.app displays a `BatteryLevel`, `ChargingState` and `StatusLowBattery`.
+Use the following JSON in your Battery Characteristic Properties so that the Home.app displays a `BatteryLevel`, `ChargingState`, and `StatusLowBattery`.

 ```json
 {